-There are many interesting extensions to this work which are worth pursuing.
-The first concerns the extension of our results to the case of partial CSI.
+There are many interesting extensions to this paper that are worth pursuing.
+The first concerns the extension of our results to the case of partial channel state information (CSI).
 In many practical systems, the transmitter does not have access to perfect CSI, and needs to resort to noisy channel estimates, and/or delayed feedback.
-In this case, robust optimization algorithms should be applied as in [61].
-Another possible direction is to consider fixed non linear receivers, such as the successive cancelling receiver.
+In this case, robust optimization algorithms should be applied.
+Another possible direction is to consider fixed nonlinear receivers, such as the successive canceling receiver.
 It is well known that such receivers outperform the linear receivers explored in our paper.
 Therefore, by designing the precoder to optimally work with such receivers, the performance can significantly improve.